 Wet and dirty nappies are the best indicator that your baby is receiving enough milk.
-Your baby should have around 6 wet nappies a day from a few days after the birth.
+They should have around 6 wet nappies a day from a few days after the birth.
 Nappies should be soaked through with clear or pale yellow urine, or feel heavy.

 - Your baby will be growing into and out of their clothes as they gain weight.

-- Helps your baby stay warm or cools them if they are too hot.
+- It helps your baby stay warm or cools them if they are too hot

 - Reduces stress hormone release for both you and your baby.

-When you're out and about, slings are great as babies love being close to you and you can still have your hands free.
+When you're out and about, slings can help as babies love being close to you and you can still have your hands free.
 If you would like to use a sling but don’t want to buy one why not use a sling library? *Click here* to find out more.

-- Please don't leave your baby unattended when they are feeding from a bottle.
+- Don't leave your baby unattended when they are feeding from a bottle.

 - Don't 'prop feed' your baby.
 This means propping up the bottle with a blanket or other object so they can drink unaided.
 This carries a high risk of choking and is very dangerous.
-It can also increase the risk of tooth decay even in teeth that have not yet emerged and ear infections due to milk pooling in the mouth.
+It can also increase the risk of tooth decay even in teeth that you can't see yet and ear infections due to milk pooling in the mouth.

 - Use a slow flow number one teat with newborn bottle fed babies.

-- Do not bottle feed your baby while they are laying flat in a cot or crib.
+- Don't bottle feed your baby while they are laying flat in a cot or crib.

-Offer feeds when your baby shows the early signs of being hungry.
+- Offer feeds when your baby shows the early cues or signs of being hungry.

-Gently rub the teat of the bottle against the baby’s top lip to encourage them to open their mouth and the tongue to stick out.
+- Gently rub the teat of the bottle against your baby’s top lip to encourage them to open their mouth and the tongue to stick out.

-Place the teat in front of the baby’s mouth allowing them to draw it further in.
+- Place the teat in front of your baby’s mouth allowing them to draw it further in.

 Who Can Help?